Matt-Newton998/Mod03_Grades_Project/README.md

 ***

-1. Do STEM fields have a statistically significant difference in the number of A's earned when compared to the humanities?
+# 1. Do STEM fields have a statistically significant difference in the number of A's earned when compared to the humanities?

-Method:
+<b>Method:</b>
 Extract STEM & Humanities subjects.
 Then conduct one sample t-test on each.
 Then a two sample t-test on both to compare.

 Random Sample are taken as to convert distributions to Normal, using CLT.

-Observations:
+<b>Observations:</b>

 Both STEM & Humanities had significantly more A’s than the sample population.
 As the P-values were extremely small.